RakhithJK/dbeaver-dbeaver-wiki/Installation.md

 The installation process depends on the distribution type and your Operational System.

 ### Windows / MacOS Installer
 The installer distribution is the recommended way to install DBeaver on Windows and MacOS X. It contains all required dependencies.
-Besides this, the installer automatically upgrades DBeaver to the new version, if a previous version is already installed.
+In addition, the installer automatically upgrades DBeaver to the new version if a previous version has already been installed.
-To install DBeaver, run the installer executable and follow the instructions in its screens.
+To install DBeaver, run the installer executable and follow the instructions on its screens.

 NOTE:

 * The installer does not change any system settings or the Java installation.
-* The included JDK will be accessible only for DBeaver.
+* The included JDK will be accessible only to DBeaver.

 ### ZIP Archive
 When installing DBeaver manually, without using an installer: